naezith/Typing/README.md

 # Typing
-10fastfingers typing test prototype in SFML
+10fastfingers kind of a typing test prototype in SFML

 There is extra functionality in classes, I did not remove those just in case you might wanna have words separately like a word hunting game.